 Local news stories affecting the auto body industry in Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin

-On Feb.
-7, the Missouri House Transportation Committee held a hearing to address House Bill (HB) 1444.
-HB 1444 would repeal Missouri’s vehicle safety inspection program.
+The Missouri House Transportation Committee passed House Bill (HB) 1444.
+If enacted, HB 1444 would repeal Missouri’s vehicle safety inspection program.